AkshayDevkate/promdocumentation/README.md

 ## Getting Started with opensourse ProM tool

-  Step by step guide to download and run ProM 6.9 tool \n
+  Step by step guide to download and run ProM 6.9 tool

   Step 1 : Download and Install Frameworks for ProM 6.9 tool.

-  Step 2 : Download and Install Java 8 or higher which is required for ProM 6.9. \n
+  Step 2 : Download and Install Java 8 or higher which is required for ProM 6.9.

-  Step 3 : Installation of supporting packages for ProM 6.9 tool. \n
+  Step 3 : Installation of supporting packages for ProM 6.9 tool.

-  Step 4 : Comon Problems and troubleshooting.  \n
+  Step 4 : Comon Problems and troubleshooting.

-  Step 5 : Start ProM 6.9 for the first time. \n
+  Step 5 : Start ProM 6.9 for the first time.

 The Latest ProM 6.9 is targeted at researchers.